What is a Birth Center?

 PEOPLE

-• Healthy women anticipating a low-risk pregnancy and birth
+• Healthy individuals anticipating a low-risk pregnancy and birth

 • Licensed, qualified staff with full comprehension of limits of midwifery practice and insured for professional liability